Explore the traditional Midwest with an outdoor lifestyle at beautiful Minneapolis. Here are the best places to take

 Minneapolis is the birthplace of Prince and a trip to the city is not complete without exploring its rich music scene.
 For some great pictures, head to First Avenue and 7th St. to pay tribute to the music legend.

 First Avenue is also one of the biggest clubs in Minneapolis and has seen some of the biggest stars perform on its stage.
 The façade outside the buildings features these music icons, including hometown legend, Prince.

 The singer was known to play many impromptu concerts at the club and many of the scenes in Purple Rain were also filmed here.
-Foreign Air and Taking Back Sunday are some of the famous bands that have performed here.
+Some of the most famous bands in the world have performed here.

 Take a selfie with the famous wall black wall with its white stars and if you are a music junkie, catch one of the many acts that take place at the famous First Avenue stage.